 (Second recipe) Take penny-royal and wheaten or barley flour, make into a dry dough with hot water, using no leaven or salt, and bake into a loaf with a hole in the middle.
 Wrap in fig leaves, stuff into a preserving-jar, and leave in the shade until fetid.
 Then remove and dry.

 As you can see, making murri is an elaborate process, and tasting unsuccessful experiments might be a hazardous one.
-Charles Perry has experimented with this, and became the first person in recent centuries, so far as we know, to make murri.
+Charles Perry has experimented with this, and some years ago became the first person in recent centuries, so far as we know, to make murri.
 He says it tastes a little like soy sauce—which contains, in addition to soy beans, fermented grains.

 In addition to the surviving recipes for murri, there are also at least two surviving references to what was apparently a fake murri, a substitute made by a much simpler process.
 If one cannot have real murri, period fake murri seems like the next best thing.
 The recipe is as follows: